 We offer two levels of Smart Beta:

-- Smart Beta 500: For taxable accounts between $500,000 and $1 million, we replace the ETF normally used to represent a broad market of US stocks (Vanguard’s Total Stock Market ETF, VTI) with up to 500 of the largest capitalization US stocks that comprise the S&P 500 index and the Vanguard Extended Market ETF (VXF) used to represent the remaining smaller capitalization companies.
+- Smart Beta 500: For taxable accounts between $500,000 and $1 million, we replace the ETF normally used to represent a broad market of US stocks (Vanguard’s Total Stock Market ETF, VTI) with around 500 of the largest capitalization US stocks and the Vanguard Extended Market ETF (VXF) to represent the remaining smaller capitalization companies.

-- Smart Beta 1000: For taxable accounts above $1 million, we replace our Vanguard Total Stock Market ETF with up to 1,000 of the largest capitalization US stocks (typically representing US large cap and mid cap companies) that comprise the S&P 1500 index and the Vanguard Small-Cap ETF (VB) used to represent the remaining small-capitalization US companies.
+- Smart Beta 1000: For taxable accounts above $1 million, we replace the Vanguard Total Stock Market ETF with up to 1,000 of the largest capitalization US stocks (typically representing US large-cap and mid-cap companies) and the Vanguard Small-Cap ETF (VB) to represent the remaining small-cap US companies.

 By replacing VTI with a combination of individual securities, you no longer pay the VTI expense ratio.
 This means the combined portfolio of individual securities and a completion ETF has a lower combined expense ratio.